Yield Optimizer Stack Adapt

 Palace Theatre

-Built in the late forties, the Palace Theatre has long been an institution of Seguin culture.
+Built in the late 1940s, the Palace Theatre has long been an institution of Seguin culture.
 Within its art deco walls, you can not only watch classic film screenings, but see them in actual 35mm and 16mm formats—a rarity these days and a huge value for film buffs.

 Another aspect of the Palace Theatre is the Seguin Cine Museum, which houses a collection of classic film prints, cameras, and all sorts of cinematic memorabilia.
 You’ll have to wait for an event at the theatre for the museum to open, but appointments can be made outside of event times.